wenywm/intro/README.md

 # intro
-A introduction to our team
+An introduction to our team